snurr-group/2D-energy-histogram/README.md

 This RDS file contains all training & testing data you can play with.
 For multilayer perceptron (MLP) model, the actual model was saved in H5 format, all other data were still saved in RDS format.

 ## Reference
+If you find the code and data are useful to your project, please cite this paper:
+Shi, Li, Anstine, Tang, Colina, Sholl, Siepmann, Snurr, "Two-dimensional Energy Histograms as Features for Machine Learning to Predict Adsorption in Diverse Nanoporous Materials", to be published.